kasslent/vr-with-aframe-notes/vr-with-aframe.md

 </a-scene>
 ```

-For more event options, check out this <a href="https://aframe.io/docs/0.8.0/components/cursor.html#events">Cursor documentation</a>.
+For more event options, see the <a href="https://aframe.io/docs/0.8.0/components/cursor.html#events">Cursor documentation</a>.

 ## Adding Audio

-Audio can help enhance our VR scene by creating an even more immersive experience for the user.
+Audio can enhance our scene by creating a more immersive experience for the user.
 To find audio that is safe for reuse, try [https://freesound.org/](https://freesound.org/) or [https://www.jamendo.com/start](https://www.jamendo.com/start). *Bonus!
 Upload your own audio created in <a href="https://www.soundtrap.com">Soundtrap</a>!*

 1. Upload your chosen audio file into the assets folder
 1. Copy the audio URL <br> <img alt="copy audio url" src="img/copy-audio-url.png" class="print-hide"/>